-- \circ $\;$ $\;$ The number of credits you have failed to obtain is no more than 10, and: - Out of the units of study for Semester 7 (half-semesters 13 and 14) you have obtained at least 20 credits.
-For the technical programmes, you must also have successfully completed the Semester 7 project(s) at a minimum; - Credits from failed units of study from Years 2 and 3 (Semesters 3 to 6) count double;1 - You completed your third-year internship at least one semester before the date on which you want to start your graduation internship, i.e. there is at least one semester between the completion of the third-year internship and the start of the graduation internship.2
+- The number of credits you have failed to obtain is no more than 10, and: - Out of the units of study for Semester 7 (half-semesters 13 and 14) you have obtained at least 20 credits.
+For the technical programmes, you must also have successfully completed the Semester 7 project(s) at a minimum; - For students who follow an old curriculum and make an appeal to the Examination Board based on the hardship clause (see TER) the following applies: credits from failed units of study from Years 2 and 3 (Semesters 3 to 6) count double; - You completed your third-year internship at least one semester before the date on which you want to start your graduation internship, i.e. there is at least one semester between the completion of the third-year internship and the start of the graduation internship.2